Austin County License Hearing Guide

 What It Is

-• Separate from criminal court: It's crucial to remember that the ALR hearing is a completely separate proceeding from your criminal DUI case.
+• Separate from criminal court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
 The outcome of the ALR hearing does not directly impact the criminal case, and vice versa.

-• Decide if license suspension is warranted: The purpose of the ALR hearing is to determine whether the DPS had sufficient grounds to suspend your license.
+• Decide if license suspension is warranted: The purpose of the ALR hearing is to determine whether the DPS had sufficient legal grounds to suspend your driver's license.

 How to Prepare

-• Gather evidence (witness statements, video, etc.): Collect any evidence that supports your case.
-This could include witness statements, dashcam footage (if available), or anything that challenges the accuracy of the breath/blood test or the legality of the traffic stop.
+• Gather evidence (witness statements, video, etc.): Gather any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the validity of the traffic stop or the accuracy of the breath/blood test.

 Possible Outcomes